yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 volume.
 This means that traversing a BVH can take multiple paths at the same time, as they aren't necessarilly mutually exclusive.

-In practice, the bounding volume can any volumetric geometry and the leaf nodes can store whatever we want, but our raytracer used axis-aligned bounding boxes and triangles, so we are going to do the same here.
+In practice, the bounding volume can be any volumetric geometry [bounding-volumes] and the leaf nodes can store whatever we want, but our raytracer used axis-aligned bounding boxes and triangles, so we are going to do the same here.

+[bounding-volumes]: Except axis-aligned bounding boxes, bounding spheres and oriented bounding boxes are often used.
+Choosing is about making a tradeoff between how much culling does the bounding volume do compared to its memory footprint.
+Spheres are smallest in memory, but do least culling.
+Oriented boxes do the most culling, but take up the most storage, and also someone has to do the work of finding the best orientation.
+We went with axis-aligned boxes, because they are simple and reasonably good.

 (XXX: Picture)

 Testing rays against a BVH is not all that different to what we have been doing until now.
-We are still going to be keeping track of the closest hit, which can be one of the triangles in the leaf nodes.
-To get to those triangles, we first traverse the tree, testing against each node's bounding volume.
+We are still going to be keeping track of the closest hit, which is one of the triangles in the leaf nodes.
+To get to those triangles, we traverse the tree, testing against each node's bounding volume.
 However, we only visit child nodes, if the ray intersected with the parent node's volume.
 Once we get to a leaf node, we test our ray against the node's geometry, recording track of the closest hit distance and normal.
 Once we know the closest hit distance, we can use it to